 This year Global Week took place from 4 – 8 April.
 It was an opportunity for our students to ask questions and learn more about employability, international cross cultures, and PhD research in a global context.
 Read on to find out what happened.

 Global Week is a yearly event that is designed to help our students become more employable.
-The event includes seminars and networking events where students get the opportunity to engage and share ideas with global organizations, alumni, and peers from other universities and academics.
+The event includes seminars and networking events where students get the opportunity to engage and share ideas with global organizations, alumni, academics, and peers from other universities.

 The themes of this year’s Global Week were Internationalization, Employability, Research, and Cultural Exchange.

 A range of global organizations contributed to the week-long event including:

 - Petroleum Technology Development Fund Nigeria

 We caught up with some of our students to find out what they found most useful from the sessions.
 We interviewed:

 - Brindha Sivakumar, MSc Procurement Logistics and Supply Chain Management